LYxiaotai/MDIC3/README.md

 The file 'cell_label.txt' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.

-Users can choose two calculation pathways to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types, and the [results](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result) will be put in the "target" directory.
+Users can choose two calculation pathways to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types, and the [results](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result) will be put in your "target" directory.

 ##### usage1: